BONUS EPISODE: Elon Musk at Code Conference 2021

 percentage of business with the government, state, federal, and local, that is proportionate to the GDP of the government.

-So one of the criticisms of you is you don't pay enough taxes, if any.
+So, one of the criticisms of you is you don't pay enough taxes, if any.

+Can you address that?
+Because here you are getting money from the government.
 You obviously want a functioning government to be able to build all kinds of things and services.

 How do you look at that trade-off?